 That’s why, in the midst of all these chaotic things, a great way to intentionally slow down is to begin sipping your morning coffee or tea.
 Other ideas for a peaceful morning routine.

-When we are living the hustle, we are very quick to just tip back our coffee, fill up for round two and then chug it again.
+When we are living the hustle, we are very quick to just tip back our coffee, gulping it down, desperate for the caffeine.
+Then, we fill up for round two and chug it again.